messenger1th/KeyValue-Raft/src/Raft/README.md

 1. set a voting timer, if election timeout, start a new election.
 2. increase  current  term, otherwise voting request will be rejected.
 3. vote for self
-4. reset election timer, start a new election after timeout.
+4. if timeout, reset elec start a new election.
 5. sent `VoteRequest` RPC in parallel, become leader if granted by majority, finish this election before election timer start a new election.